 - 1. Complete all course requirements in the certificate program. - 2.
-Have an overall GPA of at least 2.00 ("C") on college-level coursework.

-3. Complete at least 25 percent of the credit hours required for the certificate through instruction at Midland College.
-Note: These are minimal expectations.
-Some programs have additional requirements.
+Have an overall GPA of at least 2.00 ("C") on college-level coursework. - 3.
+Complete at least 25 percent of the credit hours required for the certificate through instruction at Midland College.